Western New Guinea: Indonesian annexation

 region became the 26th province of Indonesia.
 The 1969 Act of Free Choice is considered contentious, with even United Nations observers recognizing the elders were placed under duress and forced to vote yes.

 While several international observers including journalists and diplomats criticized the referendum as being rigged, the U.S. and Australia support Indonesia's efforts to secure acceptance in the United Nations for the pro-integration vote.
-That same year, 84 member states voted in favor for the United Nations to accept the result, with 30 others abstaining.
+That same year, 84 member states voted in favour for the United Nations to accept the result, with 30 others abstaining.
 Due to the Netherlands' efforts to promote a West Papuan national identity, a significant number of Papuans refused to accept the territory's integration into Indonesia.
 These formed the separatist Organisasi Papua Merdeka (Free Papua Movement) and have waged an insurgency against the Indonesian authorities, which continues to this day.